 All counseling, consultations, and referrals are kept strictly confidential and private in accordance with professional, ethical and legal guidelines.
 Information obtained in counseling will not be shared with anyone without the student's written consent, except in the case of medical emergency or life-threatening situations.

 Our location and how to make an appointment:

-The Counseling Services is located on the 3rd floor of the Wertz Student Center, just down the hall from the Career Development Center.
+The Counseling Services is located on the 3rd floor of the Wertz Student Center.
 You can call or email Stephanie at ext.
-4332, email@example.com or Townsend at ext.
+4332, email@example.com or Misty at ext.
 4258, firstname.lastname@example.org to make an appointment.
 If they are not available when you call, please leave a message on their voice mail and they will return your call promptly.
 Students can usually meet with a counselor within a day or two of requesting an appointment and, in cases of urgency, can be seen almost immediately.
 Students are also welcome to drop in without an appointment as long as a counselor is available.